Error analysis of some nonlocal diffusion discretization schemes: Numerical experiments

 In Figures~\ref{fig:exp1et} and \ref{fig:exp1re} we show the execution times and the relative errors, respectively, as functions of the spatial kernel radius, corresponding to each method and the corresponding discretization parameters.
 As we shall check in Experiment~2, the linearity of the range kernel is crucial for the \ptw~method to provide lower execution times than the other methods when the radius of the spatial kernel and the number of nodes are small.
 However, for large radius the \fft~method has always the best figures, and the \rr~method outperforms the \ptw~method.
 It is also interesting to notice the similarity between the slopes of the execution time versus the radius corresponding to the \fft~and \rr~methods, in contrast to that of the \ptw~method.

 With respect to the relative error, computed as

 the \ptw~discretization is, in general, the most accurate.
 In any case, the other methods also give good approximations, having the \rr~method a threshold accuracy which depends on the number of quantization levels fixed for the range kernel.
 This is specially noticeable for small time steps.

-In this example, and whatever the function $u_0$ we choose, we observe that, for a given time step, the error is not specially affected by the reduction of the spatial mesh size, suggesting that the nonlocal equation behaves like an ordinary differential equation.
-Indeed, writing the first iterations of the time semi-discrete \ptw~method we get
+In the next section, we shall discuss more in detail the error behavior.